u-boot/u-boot/doc/android/fastboot-protocol.rst

                       bootloader requiring a signature before
                       it will install or boot images.

+  all                 Provides all info from commands above as
+                      they were called one by one

 Names starting with a lowercase character are reserved by this specification.
 OEM-specific names should not start with lowercase characters.